johnyang-nv/FB-OCC-TRT/deployment/README.md

          --trt_engine_path /path/to/fbocc-r50-cbgs_depth_16f_16x4_20e_trt_orin.engine
       ```

-   3. **Transfer Outputs Back to x86 and Evaluate**
+   3. **Transfer Outputs to x86 and Evaluate**

-      After completing inferences for the entire dataset on the Orin platform, transfer the output files back to the x86 host for evaluation.
-Postprocess the results and compute accuracy metrics to validate the performance of the TensorRT engine.
+      Transfer the inference outputs from Orin to the x86 host, postprocess them, and compute accuracy metrics to validate the TensorRT engine.

       To evaluate the TensorRT engine's accuracy, execute the following command: